This post was originally published on March 10, 2015 and has been updated for accuracy and comprehensiveness.

 Yes and no. Here’s why.

 Dogs Deter (Some) Burglars

-Burglars like to target homes with simple and undetectable entrances and exits.
-But, a dog can be the first line of defense by making your home undesirable.
+Burglars like to target homes that are easy to access, and a dog can be the first line of defense to deterring theft.

 An Idaho news station asked 86 burglars how they break in to homes and learned that most would avoid houses with loud, large dogs.

 The type of dog you have will increase or decrease how effective they are as a deterrent.
 The bigger the dog, the bigger the deterrent.
 This is not to say smaller dogs can’t hold their own; however, would you be more intimidated by a German Shepherd or a Shih Tzu?

 The warning signs of a dog on the property may deter some intruders, but this doesn’t work on all burglars.
 Savvy or brash criminals may not be fazed by the presence of a dog and might try to distract them.